Mirzakhani's work on earthquake flow: Preliminaries

 \section{Preliminaries}

+In this section we offer a sketchy introduction to the main objects in Theorem \ref{T:main}.
+It is included mainly for students coming from flat geometry, who may have seen measured foliations but may benefit from an overview of their relation to laminations and an introduction to earthquakes.
+Experts should certainly skip this section.

+There are many sources for this material, although we have not found one that presents all the material we need in a way which is both rigorous and quickly understood.
+In addition to the references cited below, learners might be interested in consulting books like \cite{Cal, FarbM, FLP, PennHar, ThurstonNotes}.

 \bold{Foliations and laminations.} In these notes we consider only closed surfaces of genus $g$ at least 2.
 A measured foliation is a foliation with finitely many prong type singularities, with a transverse measure.
 This measure assigns a non-negative number to each transverse arc in such a way that arcs isotopic through transverse arcs with endpoints on the same leaves have the same measure.
+A saddle connection of a measured foliation is an arc of the foliation joining two singularities.

 Measured foliations are typically considered to be equivalent if they differ via isotopy and Whitehead moves, which are moves that collapse saddle connections to split a higher order prong singularity into lower order singularities joined by a saddle connection, as in Figure \ref{F:Whitehead}.